 What Happens With 2017 California DUI First Offense Charges, Laws and Penalties

 In California, over 210,000 people are arrested and charged with a DUI offense each year, many of which who are first-time offenders.
 Driving under the influence can reach all levels of society and does not only just happen to the drivers that are clearly intoxicated or stumbling over while drunk.
 The truth is, in most cases drivers that get charged with a first offense DUI arrest are law abiding people that did not feel drunk or impaired in any way, and did not drive erratically or intoxicated, yet somehow still may have breath test results that read above the legal limit for a blood alcohol content (BAC) of .08 at the time the Breathalyzer or blood test is taken.
-Another growing reason many more drivers are getting DUI charges in CA for the first time, is not just because of being suspected of driving under the influence of alcohol – but rather for Marijuana, illegal drugs, or even legally prescribed medicine.
+Another growing reason many more drivers are getting arrested for DUI charges in CA for the first time, is not just because of being suspected of driving under the influence of alcohol – but rather for Marijuana, illegal drugs, or even legally prescribed medicine.
 It is also important to note that according to the DMV 2017 laws for California DUI charges regarding penalties and ignition interlock requirements, the costs and consequences are still equally severe if convicted or for a guilty plea, regardless of how the offense may have come about.
 Due to these serious consequences that add up to $16,000 on average for a even a 1st time conviction, this is why most drivers choose to get the best help to effectively fight the charges for a dismissal.